Bunlong/olive/README.md

 # Olive

-Olive is the rails helper​ gem that enables content_for in controllers.
+Olive is the rails helper​ gem that enables to use content_for in controllers.

 ## Installation